Everglow: Members' individual activities

 In 2008, Aisha (Heo Yoo-rim) became a trainee under JYP Entertainment after passing an audition; she left the agency eight years later.
-In 2016, Sihyeon competed in Mnet's reality television show Produce 101; she was eliminated on episode 8 and joined Yuehua Entertainment.
+In 2016, Sihyeon competed in Mnet's reality television show Produce 101; she was eliminated on episode 8 and joined YH Entertainment.
 In 2017, Onda (Jo Se-rim) competed on Idol School and was eliminated in episode 4.
 E:U (Park Ji-won), who used to be a stunt cheerleader, appeared on SBS' show Delicious Cooking Class and modeled for the fashion brand Stare Shoes.
 In 2018, Sihyeon and Yiren took part on Produce 48 and were eliminated on episode 11.

 Pre-debut group promotions

-On February 17, 2019, Yuehua Entertainment announced Everglow's debut and opened the group's first official social media accounts.
+On February 17, 2019, YH Entertainment announced Everglow's debut and opened the group's first official social media accounts.
 Each member was revealed through the "Crank in Film" video series.
 On February 28, Everglow posted a dance cover video of "Rumor", song performed by Sihyeon on Produce 48, and it surpassed two million YouTube views in 24 hours.
 In the first half of March, Everglow posted concept photos, more covers, and the music video teaser for "Bon Bon Chocolat", which amassed over 5 million YouTube views in two days.